 Finding the right route to travel with your cargo can go a long way towards ensuring smooth sailing.
-Learning the ins and outs of route planning is an important skill for drivers, and it’s a skill that can be put to the test on holiday weekends.
-Make sure to avoid areas that are likely to be heavily congested so you can avoid spending hours sitting in traffic.
-It’s also important to be aware of where you can safely and conveniently park your truck along your route to avoid ending up without a good place to grab a bite, freshen up, or spend the night.
+Learning the ins and outs of route planning is an important skill for drivers.
+It’s a skill that can be put to the test on holiday weekends.
+Make sure to avoid areas that are likely to be heavily congested.
+This way you can avoid spending hours sitting in traffic.
+It’s also important to be aware of where you can safely and conveniently park your truck.
+This way you can avoid ending up without a good place to grab a bite, freshen up, or spend the night.

 Take a Break From Distractions

-Everybody knows that driving long hours can be a little but dull at times, but thankfully there are a lot of entertainment options with music, the radio, and podcasts to keep you entertained on the road.
+Everybody knows that driving long hours can be a little but dull at times.
+Thankfully there are a lot of entertainment options with music, the radio, and podcasts to keep you entertained on the road.

-But this Labor Day weekend, remember that just because you’re prepared, sober, and professional on the road doesn’t mean all your neighbors will be — so take a break from some of your more entertaining distractions to keep a vigilant eye on the road ahead and the other vehicles around you.
+But this Labor Day weekend, remember that just because you’re prepared, sober, and professional on the road doesn’t mean all your neighbors will be.
+Stay focused on the road and other vehicles by taking a break from distractions.
 Staying aware can help ensure you and the other drivers around you have a safe weekend.

 No Need For Speed

-Sometimes just the stress of being caught in holiday weekend traffic can make you want to push that pedal a little further down than usual once the road opens up to make up for lost time.
+Sometimes, the stress of holiday weekend traffic can drive you to push that pedal a little further down than usual once the road opens up, in an effort to make up for lost time.
 Slowing down might seem like the last thing you would want to do after being stuck in traffic, but it makes your job and the roads a much safer place.
 If we all work together this Labor Day we can help ensure that everyone makes it to their destinations safely.